SudikshaTamrakar/SudikshaTamrakar/README.md

 # Hi, I'm Sudiksha Tamrakar! 👋

-I am a passionate Mscit student at Leeds Beckett University, driven by a curiosity for technology.
+I am a passionate Mscit student from Leeds Beckett University, driven by a curiosity for technology.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ![SudikshaTamrakar's Stats](https://github-readme-stats.vercel.app/api?username=SudikshaTamrakar&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)